 There were about 50.6 million children between the ages of 5 and 17 in the U.S. in 2006.
-The use of public libraries by these children was established by asking adult from household. substantial proportion of these children visit public libraries address their formal education needs (50% of children). to satisfy recreational or entertainment needs (58%), and a small proportion (3%) to attend public library aftercare programs.
-Table 38.
+The use of public libraries by these children was established by asking adult from their household.
+A substantial proportion of these children visit public libraries to address their formal education needs (50% of children). to satisfy recreational or entertainment needs (58%), and a small proportion (3%) to attend public library aftercare programs.
+(Table 38)